Braveheart Movie Review

 Peter Hanly’s performance as Prince Edward, son of King Edward I, portrays him as a naïve and sheltered young man who starts to question his father’s methods.
 Prince Edward’s growing sympathy towards the Scots symbolizes the power of empathy and the potential for change.

-See also Point Break Movie Review
+See also Drive Movie Review

 Edward II